Fixtures #

 A test asking for VOUT with no function context falls back to first-match by pin.
 A test bound to a specific characteristic (via litmus_characteristics) picks the connection whose function matches.

-When unset, the resolver uses the first connection for that pin — backward-compatible for fixtures that don't need per-function routing.
+When function is unset, the first connection for that pin is used.

 When the bench has multiple identical positions and you test them in parallel, use slots instead of connections.
 Each slot has its own FixtureConnection map: